eToThePiIPower/bootstrap4jekyll/README.md

 * [ ] Support dark & light themed code blocks
 * [x] Call-out sections (warning, danger, important...)
   * Use `{.warning}`, `{.important}`, etc.
+  * One of them can be made `sticky`—with an unstick button—for important post-related warnings (such as for draft and deprecated posts).`
 * [x] Read more
 * [x] Related posts